I write from the middle of things, where memory lingers like dust in corners, and healing is still in progress.

 On Fragments

-Welcome to Unfinished Rooms, a space where I write from the in-between, where the walls are not yet fully formed and the stories are still woven.
-It’s a metaphor for the unfinished aspects of my life, the memories and experiences that have yet to find their place in a complete narrative.
+Welcome to Unfinished Rooms, a space where I write from the in-between — where the walls are not yet fully formed and the stories are still becoming.

-It started with scattered and unfinished memories: a Coke bottle used as a walking aid, a whispered name made up on the spot, the dust in a half-built house, and the silence after someone said, “It’s okay if you die.”
+It began as scattered, incomplete moments: a Coke bottle used as a walking aid, a name whispered into existence, dust settling in a half-built house, and the silence after someone said, “It’s okay if you die.”

-So I can finally live outside of them.
+So I can begin to live outside of them.

 Shantey